shakebugs/shake-docs/docs/ios/users/update-user-metadata.md

 ## Limitations

 The total map size of the user metadata must not exceed 50 KB.

+The user metadata dictionary also supports a maximum of 100 keys and doesn't allow nested dictionaries.
 If this validation fails, the update method is dropped with the appropriate console message.

 ## User metadata vs. Ticket metadata